Openfisca-NSW/openfisca_nsw_extension_template/README.md

-# OpenFisca NSW Extension Template
+# $EXT_NAME

 This is a template for making extensions in NSW.

 ## Initialising

 You'll need to rename the openfisca_nsw_extension_template directory to the name of your extension.
-Also edit this README.md file, and replace $EXT_NAME with a short name for your extension.
+Also edit the README.md & setup.py files, and replace $EXT_NAME with the name of your extension.
+Replace $SHORT_NAME with a shortened name for it, for example openfisca-nsw-rules-kids-vouchers is shortened to "kids".
+This just makes it easier to switch to the virtual env.

 ## Installing